restchain/restchain/README.md

 * [Docker](https://www.docker.com/)
 * [Metamask](https://metamask.io)
-* [Allow CORS plugin](https://mybrowseraddon.com/access-control-allow-origin.html) (suggested) - Te use of the RestChain Mediator in this particular configuration generates CORS exceptions that can be solved with the use of this plugin installed and actived in the browser)
+* [Allow CORS plugin](https://mybrowseraddon.com/access-control-allow-origin.html) (suggested) - Using the RestChain Mediator in this particular configuration generates CORS exceptions, an easy solution to solve the problem is using this plugin installed and actived in the browser.

 To run the application you need to clone locally the project and then run the following commands: